hashicorp/design-system/website/docs/whats-new/release-notes/partials/figma-library-components.md

 - Added support for a media slot, which when enabled, will be added above the title, allowing yielded illustrations to occupy that space.
 - Added an `alignment` property which can be set at the root level to `left` or `center`.
 This adjusts the component’s text, footer actions, and media alignment.
 - The footer now supports up to three actions at once, modeled after the Button Set.
-Previously the actions were justified (one all the way left and one all the way right).
+Previously, the actions were justified (one all the way left and one all the way right).
+The three actions are now organized in accordance with our [Button Organization](/patterns/button-organization) pattern with `primary` and `secondary` grouped on the left, and `tertiary` on the right.
 Supported actions now include Dropdown, Button, and Standalone Link.
 Previously Standalone Link was the only supported option.

 Notable visual changes in the `ApplicationState`:

 - The divider has been removed to modernize the component and align with our visual standards.
-- The title text will be reduced from Display 400 to Display 300 to better fit within the page hierarchy.
+- The title text has been reduced from Display 400 to Display 300 to better fit within the page hierarchy.
 - The icon and title have been changed from `foreground/faint` to `foreground/strong`.
 The body text has changed from `foreground/faint` to `foreground/primary`.
 These changes better align with our color standards established with other components.

+#### Breaking change

+The changes in the footer of the `ApplicationState` to support a Dropdown, Button, and Standalone Link results in a breaking change.
+To avoid overwriting in-progress design work, we recommend taking screenshots of legacy instances of the Application state prior to updating your library.

 `Enterprise Navigation` - multiple enhancements to navigation components including: